jamii/jamii.github.com/source/_posts/2016-10-11-a-practical-relational-query-compiler-in-500-lines.markdown

 date: '2016-10-11 20:02'
 ---

-[Imp](https://github.com/jamii/imp/) needed a relational database that is easy to modify and extend but fast enough to power real applications.
+[Imp](https://github.com/jamii/imp/) needed a relational database that is simple to modify and extend but fast enough to power real applications.

 Relational databases are usually complicated beasts.
 Even SQLite, a relatively lightweight database, is [116,000 lines of code](https://www.sqlite.org/testing.html).
 It's [btree implementation](http://www.sqlite.org/src/artifact/7a45743fb947c89b) alone is almost 10,000 lines, and the [core of the query plan interpreter](http://www.sqlite.org/src/artifact/f43aa96f2efe9bc8) is another 7000 lines.
 At 100 lines of correct code per day, that's half a year of work just for those two files.